jjiang193/map-coordinates-app/README.md

 - Display a world map
 - Two interaction modes:
   - Add Labels: Click to add markers with custom labels
-  - Find Closest Label: Click to find the nearest existing marker
+  - Find Closest Label: Click to find the nearest existing marker using a KD-tree for efficient searches
 - Add labels to markers
 - View saved coordinates in a table format
 - Remove markers and their coordinates with a single click